gchq/stroom-docs/install-guide/Stroom-7-Proxy-Installation.md

 The 'API key' is generated on the stroom server for a specific user e.g. proxyServiceUser.
 The 2 URL values also reffer to the stroom server and can be a fully qualiffued domain name (fqdn) or the IP Address.
+&nbsp;

-If, the stroom server was - stroom-serve.somewhere.co.uk - the URKL lines would be:
+If, the stroom server was - stroom-serve.somewhere.co.uk - the URL lines would be:
-export STROOM_PROXY_REMOTE_FEED_STATUS_URL="http://stroom-serve.somewhere.co.uk:8080/api/feedStatus/v1"
+export STROOM_PROXY_REMOTE_FEED_STATUS_URL="http://stroom-serve.somewhere.co.uk:8080/api/feedStatus/v1".
 export STROOM_PROXY_REMOTE_FORWARD_URL="http://stroom-serve.somewhere.co.uk:8080/stroom/noauth/datafeed"